 - Select the Safari updates, if any are available, and hit the button.

-After you install the Software updates, make sure to restart your Mac computer.
-It will fix the issue with the WebKit Rendering Engine on your Safari browser.
-Check if the issue persists.
+After you install the Software updates, restart your Mac.
+This will fix the issue with the WebKit Rendering Engine.
+After that, you can check if the issue persists.

-The browser extensions can conflict with page rendering, causing the black screen.
-It would be best to consider temporarily disabling the Safari extensions as a troubleshooting method.
+Browser extensions can conflict with page rendering, causing a black screen.
+As a troubleshooting method, it would be best to temporarily disable the Safari extensions.

 - Open the Safari app on your Mac computer.